-- > The Ministry of Energy and Mining is the governing and rulemaking entity in the energy industry.
+- The Ministry of Energy and Mining is the governing and rulemaking entity in the energy industry.
 It is responsible for general policymaking and rulemaking in the energy sector and for granting, monitoring, terminating and expiring authorizations and concessions for activities including electricity generation, transmission and distribution. - The System Economic Operation Committee ("COES") is a private non-profit organization with public legal personality comprising all agents of the National Interconnected System ("SEIN"), i.e., generators, distributors and free users and whose decisions are binding on its members.
-The main purpose of COES
+The main purpose of COES is to coordinate the interconnected system's short, medium and long-term operations to achieve the lowest possible operating costs while guaranteeing the system's security and optimizing the use of energy resources.

-- is to coordinate the interconnected system's short, medium and long-term operations to achieve the lowest possible operating costs while guaranteeing the system's security and optimizing the use of energy resources. - > The Supervisory Commission for Investment in the Energy and Mining Sector ("OSINERGMIN") is the regulatory and supervisory body responsible for monitoring energy companies' activities and for ensuring compliance with the applicable legislation and technical standards.
-OSINERGMIN is also responsible for setting the tariffs on regulated activities. - The Agency for Environmental Assessment and Enforcement ("OEFA") is a specialized technical body under the Ministry of the Environment responsible for environmental control and enforcement. - The Private Investment Promotion Agency of Peru ("PROINVERSIÓN") is a public body responsible for implementing public tender procedures. - The National Institute of the Defense of Competition and Intellectual Property Protection ("INDECOPI") ensures compliance with antitrust and unfair competition law and enforces Antitrust Merger Review Act 31112.
+- The Supervisory Commission for Investment in the Energy and Mining Sector ("OSINERGMIN") is the regulatory and supervisory body responsible for monitoring energy companies' activities and for ensuring compliance with the applicable legislation and technical standards.
+OSINERGMIN is also responsible for setting the tariffs on regulated activities. - The Agency for Environmental Assessment and Enforcement ("OEFA") is a specialized technical body under the Ministry of the Environment responsible for environmental control and enforcement. - The Private Investment Promotion Agency of Peru ("PROINVERSIÓN") is a public body responsible for implementing public tender procedures. - INDECOPI ensures compliance with antitrust and unfair competition law and enforces Antitrust Merger Review Act No. 31112.